 -

 Better Understanding of Molecular Properties: By studying the structures and properties of a wide range of molecules, Dr. Sutton contributed to a deeper understanding of the relationship between molecular structure and chemical behavior.
-His work helped to bridge the gap between theoretical models and experimental observations, providing valuable insights into the fundamental principles governing chemical reactivity.
+His work helped to bridge the gap between theoretical models and experimental observations, providing valuable insights into the fundamental principles governing chemical reactivity And that's really what it comes down to..

 -